Hong Kong protesters sing Star Spangled Banner in appeal to Trump for help

 Beijing announced that top officials would head to Washington in early October to hold talks aimed at ending a tit-for-tat trade war, now in its second year, which has roiled markets and hammered global growth.

-Reporting by Twinnie Siu and Jessie Pang; Writing by Nick Macfie; Editing by Michael Perry
+Additional reporting by Twinnie Siu, Jessie Pang and Tyrone Siu; Writing by Nick Macfie; Editing by Michael Perry